-Each aspect of Salvation has its own particular brand of glory and magnificence, and each needs be studied and understood for the riches and truth it contains.
+Each aspect of salvation has its own particular brand of glory and magnificence, and each needs to be studied and understood for the riches and truth it contains.
 Yet together they combine to demonstrate the enormity of God’s grace towards us.

-Redeeming, reconciliation, sanctification and maturing in the faith is ALL by grace.
-Acceptance by God, eternal life and glorification have nothing to do with our merit.
+Redeeming, reconciliation, sanctification, and maturing in the faith is ALL by grace.
+Acceptance by God, eternal life, and glorification have nothing to do with our merit.
 All merit belongs to God, and man cannot contribute ANYTHING to salvation.
-WHY? because God designed it that way and God wants it that way.
-Indeed God will not accept any aspect of Salvation any other way than by GRACE.
+WH?
+Because God designed it that way and God wants it that way.
+Indeed, God will not accept any aspect of Salvation any other way than by GRACE.

 The fact is that Salvation depends on God’s divine standard and His divine power.
-All aspects of Salvation require something more that our inept human resources.
+All aspects of salvation require something more than our inept, human resources.
 God’s divine power working within us alone can produce the divine life required.